hafeez25/books_api/README.md

 6. **Compliance Requirements:** Many industries and regulations require authentication and user access control to comply with data protection and privacy regulations.
 Neglecting authentication may result in non-compliance with legal requirements.

+## Decisions and Assumptions

+During the development process of my API, I made several key decisions and assumptions to enhance its functionality and user experience.
+These decisions include:

+**1. Implementation of the Book Search Feature:**

+- Decision: I decided to implement a robust book search feature to improve user accessibility and enable efficient content retrieval.
+- Assumption: I assumed that users would benefit from a search functionality to find books based on various criteria, enhancing their overall experience.

+**2. Implementation of User Authentication:**

+- Decision: I incorporated user authentication to safeguard user data and provide controlled access to sensitive API endpoints.
+- Assumption: I assumed that authentication is essential to ensure data privacy and security, allowing only authorized users to interact with the API.

+**3. Implementation of Book Cover Image Handling:**

+- Decision: I included book cover image handling to enhance the visual experience of my users by providing visual representations of books.
+- Assumption: I assumed that visual content, such as book cover images, can greatly improve user engagement and book selection.

+These decisions have been integral in shaping the capabilities and user-friendliness of my API.
+While they were based on assumptions and requirements, I will continue to validate and refine these features through testing and user feedback to ensure they meet user expectations.

-# Book API Version 2
+# Books API Version 2

-Welcome to the Book API Version 2 documentation.
+Welcome to the Books API Version 2 documentation.
 This API offers an enhanced experience for managing books and user interactions.

 ## New Features

 - **User Authentication**: Securely register and log in to access the API's features.
-- **Book Management**: Create, retrieve, update, and delete book records with enhanced functionality.
 - **Book Search**: Easily search for books within the database to find the information you need.
 - **Book Cover Images**: Attach book cover images to enhance the visual representation of books.

+**Note:** All new features are implemented in the `dev` branch

+## Endpoints Version-2

 ## User Authentication